Mudassir-A/Flash-Card/README.md

-## Flashcard French to English Trainer
+## Flash Card - French to English Trainer

 This Python project helps you learn French vocabulary with a user-friendly flashcard application built using Tkinter.
 It displays a French word on the front side and automatically flips to its English translation after a few seconds.